Semantic ENrichment Enabling Sustainability of arCHAeological Links

 - Make it significantly easier for data providers to index their data with uniquely identified (machine readable) controlled terminology

 - Make it easier for vocabulary providers to make their vocabularies available as Linked Data

 - Widening access to key vocabulary resources.
-Making these resources more openly accessible as Linked Data will encourage wider adoption of standard terminology and will engender useful community feedback on possible improvements to the vocabularies.
+Making these resources more openly accessible as Linked Data would encourage wider adoption of standard terminology and would engender useful community feedback on possible improvements to the vocabularies.

 - Improving the consistency of existing metadata.
-This will be achieved by exemplar bulk semantic enrichment operations to align legacy datasets with controlled vocabulary resources for Linked Data.
+This would be achieved by exemplar bulk semantic enrichment operations to align legacy datasets with controlled vocabulary resources for Linked Data.

-SENESCHAL is funded by the Arts & Humanities Research Council
+SENESCHAL was funded by the Arts & Humanities Research Council